 If you purchase the normal fully enclose plastic balls, I like to pop both sides of the ball, so it’s a clear jump through for my chinchilla.

-I have a 2-year-old that is wild so having something like this surely helps and makes me feel safe that my chinchilla isn’t going to escape or get herself into any trouble or danger.
+I have a 4-year-old that is wild, so having something like this surely helps and makes me feel safe that my chinchilla isn’t going to escape or get herself into any trouble or danger.

 I also like the fact that I can have my dog around and know that my chinchilla is safe if need be.

-The enclosed playpen I mentioned above is especially nice because it’s also washable and we all know how often chinchillas like to leave some droppings around.
+The enclosed playpen I mentioned above is especially nice, because it’s also easy to clean and we all know how often chinchillas like to leave some droppings around.

 It also uses mesh screening which makes me calmer knowing that it’s breathable and I don’t have to worry about her overheating while running around and playing.